drcandacemakedamoore/cleanX/README.md

 ### Documentation

-Online documentation at https://drcandacemakedamoore.github.io/cleanX/ You can also build up-to-date documentation by command as follows:
+Online documentation at https://drcandacemakedamoore.github.io/cleanX/ You can also build up-to-date documentation, which will be generated in ./build/sphinx/html directory, by command as follows:

     python setup.py apidoc
     python setup.py build_sphinx

-The documentation will be generated in ./build/sphinx/html directory.

-Special additional documentation for medical professionals with limited programming ability is available on the wiki (https://github.com/drcandacemakedamoore/cleanX/wiki/Legacy-medical-professional-documentation).
-To get a high level overview of some of the functionality of the program you can look at the Jupyter notebooks inside workflow_demo folder.
+Special additional documentation for medical professionals with limited programming ability is available [here](https://github.com/drcandacemakedamoore/cleanX/wiki/Legacy-medical-professional-documentation) on the project wiki.
+To get a high level overview of some of the functionality of the program you can look at the Jupyter notebooks inside [workflow_demo folder](https://github.com/drcandacemakedamoore/cleanX/tree/main/workflow_demo).

 ## Requirements